Martian01/four/README.md

 ### Localisation

 We are open to including more languages into the app.
 Please send us a pull request, or a translated [strings.xml](android/app/src/main/res/values/strings.xml) file.

+### Cheating

+Yes, we are aware there is a way to cheat.
+But you wouldn't do that, would you. xD